splunk/public-o11y-docs/scenarios-tutorials/tutorial-landing.rst

 .. meta::
   :description: Tutorials and quickstart guides to get started monitoring your infrastructure with Splunk Observability Cloud.

-Read the following tutorials to learn how to understand and use Splunk Observability Cloud.
+Read the following tutorials to learn how to understand and use Splunk Observability Cloud:

-* :ref:`about-k8s-tutorial`
+* :ref:`about-collector-configuration-tutorial`
 * :ref:`about-collector-configuration-tutorial-k8s`
-* :ref:`about-collector-configuration-tutorial`
+* :ref:`about-k8s-tutorial`
 * :ref:`about-aws-tutorial`
 * :ref:`about-k8s-java-traces-tutorial`